ElizabethCF01/spring-mvc/README.md

 # Spring Boot Email Subscription Service

-A simple Spring Boot MVC application that allows users to subscribe to a newsletter by submitting their email address.
+A Spring Boot application that allows users to subscribe to a newsletter by submitting their email address.
+The system validates emails, tracks IP addresses, and stores user data in a MySQL database.

 ## Project Overview

-This application demonstrates the implementation of a Spring MVC architecture with the following features:
+This application demonstrates a Spring Boot architecture with the following features:
-- Email subscription form with validation
+- **REST API for email subscription**
+- **Email validation** to ensure correct format and prevent duplicates
-- IP address tracking for subscribers
+- **IP address tracking** for subscribers
-- In-memory storage of user data
+- **Persistent storage** using MySQL and JPA
+- **MVC with Thymeleaf** for web-based form submission
-- Thymeleaf templating for the frontend
+- **Spring Data JPA** for database interactions

 ## Technology Stack

 - Java 17
 - Spring Boot 3.4.3
-- Spring MVC
+- Spring MVC & REST
+- Spring Data JPA (Hibernate)
+- MySQL
 - Thymeleaf
 - Maven